A conformal Hopf-Rinow theorem for semi-Riemannian spacetimes: Semi-Riemannian spacetimes

 \begin{ex}[$\RR^{n-\nu,\nu}$] We equip the manifold $\RR^n$ with the standard scalar product of index $\nu$: With respect to the standard global coordinate frame $(E_1,\ldots,E_n)$, and $v = v^i E_i$, $w = w^i E_i$, we have a semi-Riemannian metric given by

 The vector fields $E_1,\ldots, E_\nu$ are negative unital and orthonormal, and thus define a time frame orientation on $\RR^{n-\nu,\nu}$.
-Note, however, that for $\nu \geq 2$ these vector fields are \emph{not} future directed timelike (only causal). \end{ex}
+Note, however, that for $\nu \geq 2$ these vector fields are \emph{not} future directed timelike (only causal).
+A cone $C_p$ is depicted in Figure~\ref{fig:cone}. \end{ex}

 \begin{ex}[$\CC^n$ as the real $(n,n)$-spacetime $\RR^{n,n}$] The complex vector space $\CC^n \cong \RR^n \oplus i \RR^n$ with scalar product